 The Visiting Research Fellowships are fellowships between two and six months.
 No limitation is placed on the area of research within the Arts, Humanities and Social Sciences.
 The Institute exists to foster interdisciplinary activities in the Humanities and Social Science and has a particular interest in using its visiting fellowships to build international collaborations.

-The Institute is housed in an 18th century courtyard close to the University Library and about 20 scholars are in residence at any time.
+The Institute is housed in a 19th-century courtyard close to the University Library and about twenty-five scholars are in residence at any time.
 Fellows are allocated a private office in the Institute with all the usual research facilities and are expected to play a full part in the activities of the Institute.
 They are also encouraged to develop their contacts with colleagues within the College of Arts, Humanities and Social Sciences.
 They give at least one seminar on their current research work during their tenure.
-The Fellowships are not funded.
+These Fellowships are not funded.

 Applications received after that date will not be considered.
-Successful candidates will be notified by email by the end of April 2016 with a formal letter of confirmation to follow; please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.
+Successful candidates for 2023-24 will be notified by email by the end of April 2023 with a formal letter of confirmation to follow; please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.

 The application form